This is the third post in a series on quantum computing, which began with the following:

 Quantum Algorithms

-To take full advantage of quantum computing and quantum circuits, we need to develop specific arrangements tailored to quantum properties to achieve the theoretical exponential speedup.
+To take full advantage of quantum computing and quantum circuits, we must develop specific arrangements tailored to quantum properties to achieve the theoretical exponential speedup.
 For this reason, just like Classical Computers, people have developed Quantum Algorithms which execute specific tasks very efficiently.
 Unlike classical algorithms, the efficiency of quantum algorithms comes from the number of gates being used.
-Designing new algorithms is still a broad open research area, therefore, they are categorized depending on their purpose.
+Designing new algorithms is still a broad open research area.
+Therefore, they are categorized depending on their purpose.
 Some of these are:

-- Optimization Algorithms: they are used to find the best solution to a problem from a large number of possible solutions, such as finding the optimal route for a delivery truck or optimizing the allocation of resources in a supply chain.
+- Optimization Algorithms: they are used to find the best solution to a problem from many possible solutions, such as finding the optimal route for a delivery truck or optimizing the allocation of resources in a supply chain.
 Another use case for it is solving linear systems of equations and determining the ground state energy of a physical system.
 Some of these are the Variational Quantum Eigensolver (VQE), the Variational Quantum Linear Solver (VQLS), and the Quantum Approximate Optimization Algorithm (QAOA).

 Quantum Fourier Transform Algorithms